RoboticSchools/Arduino/11. Automatic LED control/README.md

 # Arduino 11 - Automatic LED control using LDR sensor

-Sure, here is the Arduino code for automatic LED control using an LDR sensor connected to pin 8:
+Arduino code for automatic LED control using an LDR sensor connected to pin 8:

 ```C++
 // Define the pin numbers for the LED and LDR sensor